-(The second way: A person needs to know the written word of God and understand the reason behind it in order to be able to receive the revelatory word of God...because God's revelatory word will never contradict His written word and the meaning supporting it.
+(The second way: A person needs to know the written word of God and understand the reason behind it in order to be able to receive the revelatory word of God.
+God's revelatory word will never contradict His written word and the meaning supporting it.
 In order to make good decisions according to God's written word, it is not enough to know the written word of God, you must also understand the meaning supporting the written word of God.
 If you didn't know how God spoke, you would not understand what He said to others, or what He is currently trying to say to you.
-Just because you can quote a lot of scripture does not mean you are a believer.)
+If someone has the ability to quote a lot of scripture does that make them a Believer of Jesus?)

 (Understanding Doctrine is like knowing your "chords".
 With every chord you have, God can use it to play through you.
 If you don't have the chord, you may not be able to play the song to its full potential.
 If you want to grow more, and get to the next level, you must have more chords.
 The situation you are in right now is the opportunity to use the chords you have, or get more chords to make progress!)